Noise-robust ground state energy estimates from deep quantum circuits: Introduction

 A common hybrid approach for solving problems on NISQ is the variational quantum eigensolver (VQE)~\cite{vqe}, which determines estimates for the ground state of a given quantum system, with practical application for chemistry and materials problems~\cite{vqe,kandala}.
 The subfield of variational quantum computing has been burgeoning over the recent years~\cite{fedorov2022vqe} -- with developments in the efficiency and scope of state preparation via adaptive algorithms~\cite{grimsley2019adaptive,tang2021qubit} and symmetry preservation~\cite{gard2020efficient,seki2020,anselmetti2021local}, and measurement of observables~\cite{santagati2018witnessing,hamamura2020efficient,huang2021efficient}.
-However, despite favourable NISQ-era prospects for VQE, its viability on present-day hardware is still heavily impacted by the overwhelming effect of errors and noise-induced barren plateaus~\cite{wang,fontana2021evaluating,brandhofer2021error}.
+However, despite favourable NISQ-era prospects and indications that stochasticity can assist in optimisation~\cite{liu2022noise}, the general viability of hybrid variational approaches on present-day hardware is still heavily impacted by the overwhelming effect of errors and noise-induced barren plateaus~\cite{wang,fontana2021evaluating,brandhofer2021error}.
 VQE has been experimentally demonstrated for a variety of problem instances~\cite{vqe,o2016scalable,shen2017quantum,kandala,santagati2018witnessing,google2020hartree}, but has so far been inadequate in producing results for any problem that could be considered classically intractable~\cite{brandhofer2021error,lee2022there}.
 Solving larger problems on noisy devices using VQE is difficult because variational quantum algorithms have a tension to overcome: the necessary precision in practical application requires encoded trial states with large ground state overlap for the problem Hamiltonian, but better ans\"atze have high circuit depth and are thus typically incompatible with NISQ devices due to the high amount of noise introduced in the energy expectation value estimate $\langle H \rangle$.

+Here we focus on the recently introduced quantum computed moments (QCM) approach, which seeks to mitigate this trade-off by improving the ground state energy estimate via the quantum computation of higher order moments of the Hamiltonian~\cite{hv2020} and application of powerful results from Lanczos expansion theory~\cite{pexp,general,fz}.
+By leveraging information provided by the moments of the Hamiltonian rather than relying on a fully converged trial state, the QCM method has already been shown to improve on the variational estimate and compensate for a low-depth ansatz choice in several applications~\cite{hv2020,mj-chem}.